 Thumbprint Heart Art: Red stamp pads and thumbs make for an easy but unique and heartfelt art project – two thumbprints easily form a heart.
 Use this method to make greeting cards, heart rocks, bookmarks, or mini canvas art.

 DIY Heart Rings: Using red, pink, and purple pipe cleaners, show the kids in the class how to make Valentine heart rings.

-Create a Photo Keepsake: Bring a digital camera and some fun heart-shaped props from the Dollar store.
+Create Photo Keepsakes: Bring a digital camera and some fun heart-shaped props from the Dollar store.
 Set up a photo booth/photo station and a digital printer and capture all the giggles.

 Even More Fun: Check out our free eBook filled with more fun and fresh Valentine's Class Party Ideas, printables and snack tips from our friends at FamilyFun Magazine.

-Call in the Troops: Once you have a plan, ask parent volunteers to help out with your party by creating a Class Party SignUp on SignUp.com – invite parents to pitch in directly or through a link in your class newsletter.
+Call in the Troops: Once you have a plan, ask parent volunteers to help out with your party by creating a Class Party SignUp – invite parents to pitch in directly or through a link in your class newsletter or on social media.
 Parents can choose what to bring and where to help right from their smartphones or computers 24/7 (without a password), and real-time eCalendar syncing and automated reminders mean parents remember when it’s their turn to pitch in.
 Check out our Class Party Planning Center for fun all year round!